 | Cleaning robots | $3B+ | Brain Corp, Avidbots |

-Intuitive Surgical's da Vinci surgical robot generates $7.2 billion in annual revenue.
-Each robot costs $1-2 million, and the company sells consumables and services on top.
-This is the business model humanoid robotics companies aspire to.
+Intuitive Surgical's da Vinci robot does $7.2 billion a year.
+Each one costs $1-2 million, and the company sells consumables and services on top.
+That's the business model humanoid robotics companies are aiming for.

 Timeline for Humanoid Robots